-The Bühler-Oppenheim classification system was separated from the listing of the objects in a revised edition from 1973, prepared by Annemarie Seiler-Baldinger.
-This retained the title Systematik der textilen Techniken and was expanded again in 1991.
+Seiler-Baldinger published a revised edition of the classification system in 1973, separated from the listing of objects in the Iklé collection that was fundamental to the 1948 edition.
+This retained the title Systematik der textilen Techniken, with a preface by Bühler, and she expanded it again in 1991.
 An often-cited English translation of that edition appeared in 1994 as Textiles: a Classification of Techniques.

 During the interval between the initial Bühler-Oppenheim edition and the Seiler-Baldinger revision, in 1966, Irene Emery published her equally well-known The Primary Structures of Fabric: an Illustrated Classification.
 This presented a comparable classification system but was ordered on the basis of the structural detail of fabric, rather than by the techniques used for producing those structures.
 Emery acknowledged the works of Bühler, Iklé, and Oppenheim cited above, but as they all rely on the same basic elements, it is not clear how far Emery was influenced by her predecessors.

-Seiler-Baldinger then included Emery’s terminology in the first two editions of her own book, in lists of foreign language equivalents appended to the definitions of individual German terms.
+Seiler-Baldinger included Emery’s terminology in her own books, in lists of foreign language equivalents appended to the definitions of individual German terms.
 However, the English and German vocabularies are not fully concordant and Seiler-Baldinger didn’t always have semantically equivalent terms to choose from.
 The resulting imprecision was not resolved as carefully as it might have been when her German text was subsequently translated into English.

 The conceptual framework underlying the entire sequence of German publications makes a categorical distinction between Kettenstoffe and Maschenstoffe, literally meaning “warp fabrics” and “stitch fabrics.”
 The latter comfortably embraces the loop-based structures produced by crochet, knitting, nalbinding, and other techniques, without using the name of any specific one of them to label the category itself.